 If you do end up on the top level, for crying out loud, wear your seat belt!
 Virtually no one buckles up on the bus, but if something unforeseen were to happen, the seat belt could save your life.

 Pro Tip: Travel overnight to save on hotel

 Penny pinchers unite!
 Taking the bus overnight is the best way to travel cheaply since you avoid paying for a night of lodging.
-In 2012, I took a three-week Megabus trip around the east coast (Pittsburgh > Philadelphia > Washington DC > Charlotte > Atlanta) and saved on four nights of lodging by scheduling overnight bus trips between cities.
+A few years back, I took a three-week Megabus trip around the east coast (Pittsburgh > Philadelphia > Washington DC > Charlotte > Atlanta) and saved on four nights of lodging by scheduling overnight bus trips between cities.

 The only drawback of the overnight trip?
 Well, for me there are two.
 First, it’s not the most restful night you’ll ever get.
 For some reason, sleeping while sitting upright in a moving vehicle doesn’t provide the same level of relaxation that an entire night in a comfortable bed does.
 Imagine that!

 And second, because I’m insane, I always have this nagging feeling that the bus driver is going to fall asleep at the wheel.
 That’s probably just me projecting, because I can’t stay awake past 1 am anymore, so I have a hard time believing that a driver could stay wide alert and guide a bus until sunrise.
 Yet they always do, and I arrive at my destination safely without fail.